hmc-cs-131/cs131-course-notes/markdown/lec16.md

 ## Some Topics in this Class

-Throughout the course, several topics will be covered, each providing valuable insights into programming language concepts.
+Throughout the course, several topics have been covered, each providing valuable insights into programming language concepts.
 Here are some of the topics presented in a bumper sticker style:

 - **Functional Programming**: Functions are treated as data, enabling powerful abstractions and expressive programming.
 - **Pattern Matching**: Leveraging the structure of data for manipulation and analysis, making code concise and clear.